bhklab/ConsensusPGxPaper/AlternativeDrugResponseMetrics/README.md

 ### Figures in report
-Please check Figures.html in the Analysis subfolder of this repository.
+Please check Figures.html in the ADRM_Analysis folder.